UNDERSTANDING CARDIOVASCULAR DISEASE – PART 3

 UNHEALTHY FATS

 The third key element in the atherosclerosis process is the oxidation of high levels of LDL cholesterol in our blood stream.
 Reducing LDL levels has a major impact on cardiovascular risk, and may be achieved by limiting saturated and trans fats in our diet.25 Processed foods and foods of animal origin are the major sources of trans and saturated fats.
-In contrast, a whole food, plant-based diet contains little of these bad fats, but moderate to low amounts of good fats—found in foods like nuts, seeds, and avocados.
-Additionally, reducing these bad fats in our diets will also reduce the chance that the LDL cholesterol in our blood will be oxidised.
+In contrast, a whole food, plant-based diet contains little of

 OVERALL POOR DIET